Home Remedies for Allergies: What Works?

 The easiest method is simply to pour boiling water into a bowl or other container, drape a towel over your head to form a tent, and inhale deeply through your nose for five to 10 minutes.
 (Just be careful not to get your face too close to the water, as you may scald yourself.)
 If you find yourself really clogged up, this may be more convenient than taking several showers a day.

-Try adding a few drops of oil to a bowl of steaming water, or to the floor of the shower before you step in.
+Try adding a few drops of eucalyptus oil like this one from Healing Solutions ($6; amazon.com) to a bowl of steaming water, or to the floor of the shower before you step in.
 Just don't swallow the oil or apply it directly to your skin; it's toxic in concentrated amounts.

 Foods with a kick can definitely start your eyes watering and open your nasal passages, but it's unclear whether they provide anything more than fleeting relief.

 Holding your face over a hot cup of tea may open your nasal passages, but the steam isn't the only thing that's beneficial.
 The menthol in peppermint tea, for instance, seems to work as a decongestant and expectorant, meaning it can break up mucus and help clear it out of your nose and throat.